Fabregas gives Chelsea win at Leicester, Norwich beat Everton

 Reading won 2-1 away to Brighton & Hove Albion and Leeds United beat Blackburn Rovers 1-0 in all second-tier ties.

-On Wednesday in-form holders Manchester City and their new manager Pep Guradiola visit Swansea City, while Jose Mourinho's struggling Manchester United outfit travel to third-tier Northampton Town and Tottenham Hotspur host Gillingham.
+On Wednesday in-form holders Manchester City and their new manager Pep Guardiola visit Swansea City, while Jose Mourinho's struggling Manchester United outfit travel to third-tier Northampton Town and Tottenham Hotspur host Gillingham.

-(Reporting by Toby Davis; Editing by Ken Ferris)
+Reporting by Toby Davis; Editing by Ken Ferris